Pattern formation and exotic order in driven-dissipative Bose-Hubbard systems

 The instability at $U=0$ indicates that the density of bosons will increase indefinitely.
-In a real system, however, dissipation and nonlinear effects (interactions) make the density saturate, halting the system into a steady state.
-In particular, the pair driving that we consider here will be accompanied by a nonlinear particle-loss mechanism in real implementations, as we highlight in \cite{SupMat}.
+In a real system, however, dissipation and nonlinear effects (interactions) make the density saturate, eventually halting the system into a steady state.
+In particular, the pair driving that we consider here will be accompanied by two-boson (nonlinear) loss in real implementations, as we highlight in \cite{SupMat}.
 Mathematically, this has to be treated through a master equation for the mixed state of the system.
-However, as detailed in \cite{SupMat}, at the mean-field level required to describe the BEC's bulk, such treatment is equivalent to adding an imaginary part on the interaction, that is, $U=g-i\gamma$ with $g$ and $\gamma$ real and positive, which makes the Hamiltonian (\ref{eq:ham}) non-Hermitian, becoming then an effective description of the open quantum system.

-In order to determine the type of condensate that the bosons relax to, we perform a coherent-state approximation \cite{SupMat}, which is typically the dominant description of the condensate, except when interactions are attractive ($g<0$) \cite{Shi19}, case that we exclude here.
-In practical terms, this is equivalent to replacing the bosonic operators by their expectation values $\psi_\mathbf{i}=\langle \hat{b}_\mathbf{i}\rangle$ in their Heisenberg equations.
-We then obtain the following nonlinear equations, similar to a finite-differences version of the Gross-Pitaevskii (GP) equation \cite{Pethick2002}:
+However, under the assumption that superfluid order is present, we can simplify the problem by invoking the mean-field or coherent-state approximation.
+As detailed in \cite{SupMat}, on the one hand this is equivalent to adding an imaginary part to the interaction, that is, $U=g-i\gamma$ with $g$ and $\gamma$ real and positive, which makes the Hamiltonian (\ref{eq:ham}) non-Hermitian, becoming then an effective description of the open system.
+On the other hand, the coherent-state approximation amounts to replacing the bosonic operators by their expectation value $\psi_\mathbf{i}=\langle \hat{b}_\mathbf{i}\rangle$ in the Heisenberg equations.
+Since our model is defined on a lattice, this leads to a finite-differences version of the Gross-Pitaevskii (GP) equation:

 where the summation is restricted to the sites $\mathbf{j}$ adjacent to site $\mathbf{i}$.
-In the following, we numerically evolve these equations until they settle into a steady state, which we denote by $\lim_{t\rightarrow\infty}\psi_\mathbf{i}(t)\equiv\bar{\psi}_\mathbf{i}$.
-In momentum space, the nonlinear terms induce scattering between different $\mathbf{k}$-modes, leading to a nonlinear competition that is won by modes located at the Bose surface, where the divergence rates are maximized.
-The geometry of such Bose surface plays then a crucial role in determining the pattern the bosons condense to.
-In the following, we study the three most characteristic Bose surfaces, depicted in Fig. \ref{fig:fig1}.
+More often than not, driving and dissipation inevitably heat up the system, and are thus detrimental to superfluid order.
+However, focusing on the thermodynamic limit with infinite boson numbers (where dissipative tunneling between symmetry-breaking states takes an infinite time \cite{Kinsler91,Navarrete17cycles,Iemini18}), and a regime where the driving, dissipation, and interaction rates are much smaller than the hopping rate ($\Delta,g,\gamma\ll J$), superfluidity is expected to survive in the non-equilibrium steady state.
+Indeed, this is supported by experimental observations in exciton-polariton BECs \cite{Carusotto2013,Ardizzone2013,Ma17} and theoretical analysis based on complex GP equations \cite{Wouters2007,Tauber2014}.